 All OPT applications require adjudication from USCIS which can take up to 90 days.
 You are not able to work until you receive approval and your Employment Authorization card (EAD).

 F-1 visa students who have been enrolled for one full academic year in the United States may elect employment through Optional Practical Training (OPT) for paid practical work experience in the field of their major or through Curricular Practical Training (CPT) for work required by their course or degree program.

-J-1 visa students may engage in Academic Training for employment related directly to their area of study.
+J-1 visa students may engage in Academic Training for employment directly related to their area of study.

 24 Month STEM Extension for Graduated Students on Post-Completion OPT

 An F-1 student currently engaged in a period of post-completion OPT who has been awarded a bachelor’s, master’s, or doctoral degree in a Department of Homeland Security (DHS) approved STEM field and works for an E-Verify employer is eligible to apply for the STEM extension.
-Effective May 10, 2016, a new DHS rule extends the period of STEM OPT from 17 to 24 months.
-The 17-month STEM OPT regulations remain in effect through May 9, 2016.

 Eligibility of 24 Month Extension